 Formed in 2010 by the City of Parksville, the Oceanside Task Force on Homelessness is committed to addressing homelessness and related issues in the catchment area of School District 69, known as Oceanside.
 This is an area of over 700km2 and includes a population of about 50,000.
 The task force strives to provide locally based coordination, collaboration and action on the issue of homelessness.
 Membership includes local and regional governments, various service agencies and concerned citizens.
 The task force is also supported by MLA Michelle Stilwell and MP Gord Johns.

-Current membership includes representation from the Regional District of Nanaimo, City of Parksville, Town of Qualicum Beach, Society of Organized Services, Island Crisis Care Society, Forward House Community Society, Haven Society, Canadian Mental Health Society, RCMP, Island Health, Kairos as well as two experienced community members.
+Current membership includes representation from the Regional District of Nanaimo, City of Parksville, Town of Qualicum Beach, Society of Organized Services, Island Crisis Care Society, Forward House Community Society, Haven Society, Canadian Mental Health Association, RCMP, Island Health, KAIROS, United Way, Manna Homeless Society, as well as two experienced community members.

 The Oceanside Task Force on Homelessness is a collaborative table of dedicated individuals wishing to address homelessness together.
 There are three volunteer co-chairs whose time is donated by the non-profit agencies they work for and the staff

-- Renate Sutherland with the Society of Organized Services (SOS) has taken the lead and donated the administration responsibilities of the Task Force.
+- Susanna Newton with the Society of Organized Services (SOS) has taken the lead and donated the administration responsibilities of the Task Force.

 - Violet Hayes and the Island Crisis Care Society (ICCS) is the lead on housing initiatives.